Sandruski/htn-planner/README.md

 The following are the profiling results obtained on an AMD Ryzen 9 5900X 12-Core Processor with 64GB of RAM.
 The functions measured are the one responsible for decomposing a domain, named `InterpretDomain`, and the one responsible for displaying it on the debug window, named `PrintDecomposition`, because they are expected to be the ones that are called more frequently.
 The `InterpretDomain` function is measured without any custom macros defined and the `PrintDecomposition` function is measured with the `HTN_DEBUG_DECOMPOSITION` macro defined, which enables storing the steps of a decomposition for debug purposes.

 ![main_decomposition_profiling_results](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_profiling_results.png "Main decomposition profiling results")
 *Main decomposition profiling results.
-On average, performing the Main decomposition takes 0.1ms*
+On average, performing the main decomposition takes 0.1ms*

 ![main_decomposition_printer_profiling_results](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_printer_profiling_results.png "Main decomposition printer profiling results")
 *Main decomposition printer profiling results.
-On average, displaying the Main decomposition takes 0.11ms*
+On average, displaying the main decomposition takes 0.11ms*

 ![secondary_decomposition_profiling_results](https://github.com/Sandruski/htn-planner/blob/main/docs/images/secondary_decomposition_profiling_results.png "Secondary decomposition profiling results")
 *Secondary decomposition profiling results.
-On average, performing the Secondary decomposition takes 0.01ms*
+On average, performing the secondary decomposition takes 0.01ms*

 ![secondary_decomposition_printer_profiling_results](https://github.com/Sandruski/htn-planner/blob/main/docs/images/secondary_decomposition_printer_profiling_results.png "Secondary decomposition printer profiling results")
 *Secondary decomposition printer profiling results.
-On average, displaying the Secondary decomposition takes 0.025ms*
+On average, displaying the secondary decomposition takes 0.025ms*

 Furthermore, a profiling session is started each time the `HTNTest` project is run, and the resulting capture is saved in the `Captures` directory.